-The Global Women Inventors & Innovators Network (GWIIN) is an independent not-for-profit organisation dedicated to assisting and advancing women with bright inventions and innovations so that they can achieve success in the global marketplace.
+The Global Women Inventors & Innovators Network (GlobalWIIN) formally known as GWIIN is an independent not-for-profit organisation dedicated to assisting and advancing women with bright inventions and innovations so that they can achieve success in the global marketplace.

 The path to navigating success can be difficult and there are many pitfalls to avoid.
 GWIIN helps women recognise a clearer path and understand the steps they need to reach their goals.

 Many women inventors have become well deserved recipients of Awards by GWIIN and have continued on their journey on to tremendous success.

 The organisation also recognises the value in helping women promote their ideas so that other young women will be inspired to follow in their footsteps and consider careers associated with being inventive and innovative.

 GWIIN continually spans the globe to find, reach and help more women on their paths to success.

 Key facts and figures

 Innovation of process compared to 4.1% women compared to 7.8% of men;